keyxcode/fso-coursework/README.md

 - Never define components inside of another component
 - A state update in React happens asynchronously, i.e. not immediately but "at some point" before the component is rendered again
-- To expect and require props for a component, use prop-types `npm install prop-types`

 # States